Some posts contain compensated links. Please read this disclaimer for more info.

 The carnival roots go back as far back as 1982 when three masked groups walked down Korzo, then each year after the number of groups grew.

 Today the whole city is extra colorful.
-Balloons on street corners, streamers flapping in the breeze, people wandering about in costumes and music at every turn.
+Balloons on street corners, streamers are flapping in the breeze, people are wandering about in costumes and music at every turn.

-Today is a long one, so eat a solid breakfast or brunch and be sure to have comfortable shoes on!
-Start the day at the Rijeka Harbor, after all the city is most known for its once bustling shipbuilding and maritime history.
+Today is a long one, so eat a substantial breakfast or brunch and be sure to have comfortable shoes on!
+Start the day at the Rijeka Harbor; after all, the city is most known for its once bustling shipbuilding and maritime history.
 Grab a coffee at Boonker Cafe, and watch as all of the floats gear up for the parade.

 As the parade begins, you can expect nothing less than a show!
 Music.
 Dancing.
 Singing, and just a joyful experience.

 The International Parade blew my mind.
 I was so excited.
 I was like a kid in a candy store, and I did not know in which direction to look.
 My camera was going off left and right as I tried to capture the day.
 My mobile phone was recording live videos, which were watched by 1000’s of my social media fans.

 Then, of course, I was trying to enjoy it all and soak up the vibe.